The Five Deadliest Outbreaks and Pandemics in History

 A plague so devastating that simply saying “The Plague” will immediately pull it to the front of your mind, in the middle of the 14th century—from 1347 to 1351—the Black Death remade the landscape of Europe and the world.
 In a time when the global population was an estimated 450 million, at least 75 million are believed to have perished throughout the pandemic, with some estimates as high as 200 million.
 As much as half of Europe may have died in a span of only four years.
 The plague’s name comes from the black skin spots on the sailors who travelled the Silk Road and docked in a Sicilian port, bringing with them from their Asian voyage the devastating disease, now known to be bubonic plague.

-This is a pandemic we’re still battling.
+The HIV/AIDS pandemic is one we’re still battling.
 And while medicine has made great strides, making HIV in many ways a chronic condition that can be managed in many countries, the end of the pandemic still seems to be a long way away.
 Originating in Cameroon and first recognized as a disease in 1981, the earliest documented case is believed to be in 1959 in the Congo.
 As of 2011 at least 60 million people had been infected by AIDS and 25 million had died.
 Today its impact varies widely across the world—while in 2008 an estimated 1.2 million Americans had HIV, Sub-Saharan Africa alone was home to 22.9 million cases, with one in five adults infected.
-About 35.3 million people were believed to have HIV in 2012.
+About 38 million people were believed to have HIV in 2018.